Multiple Series Representations of $N$-fold Mellin-Barnes Integrals

+As mentioned above, one can now associate with each retained 2-combination $(i_1,i_2)$ a \textit{building block}, denoted by $B_{i_1,i_2}$.
+Consequently, $S$ simply reads

+We now have to compute explicitly the expressions of each of these building blocks and find the series representations that can be built from them.
+Note that it is of course possible to perform these two steps in reverse order because our method does not rest on the convergence properties of the involved multiple series.

-We finish here the presentation of our method in the nonresonant case by stating that the derivation of the explicit form of the building block associated with a relevant $N$-combination can be derived by a straightforward Cauchy-type residue calculation.
-Following \cite{Aguilar:2008qj, Friot:2011ic}, one begins by bringing the singularity to the origin using appropriate changes of variables on the MB integrand and one applies the generalized reflection formula\footnote{$\Gamma(z-n)=\frac{\Gamma(1+z)\Gamma(1-z)(-1)^n}{z\ \Gamma(n+1-z)}$, $n\in\mathbb{Z}$.} on each of the singular gamma functions so that their singular part appears explicitly.
-It then remains, in order to get the residue, to multiply the obtained expression by $1/\vert \text{det}A\vert$, where $A$ is the square matrix defined in Eq.(\ref{matrix}), to remove the $N$ singular factors in the denominator and to put the $z_i$, $i=(1,\cdots,N)$ to zero.
+In the general case, to each retained $N$-combination, there is a corresponding set of poles located at the intersections of exactly $N$ singular (hyper)planes (those of the gamma functions in the $N$-combination) which, by a straightforward residue calculation, gives the corresponding building block in $S$.
+Following \cite{Friot:2011ic}, one begins by bringing the singularity to the origin using appropriate changes of variables on the MB integrand and one applies the generalized reflection formula $\Gamma(z-n)=\frac{\Gamma(1+z)\Gamma(1-z)(-1)^n}{z\ \Gamma(n+1-z)}$ $(n\in\mathbb{Z})$, on each of the singular gamma functions so that their singular part appears explicitly.
+It then remains, in order to get the residue, to divide the obtained expression by $\vert \text{det}A\vert$, where $A=(A_{rs})_{1\leq r\leq N, 1\leq s\leq N}$ with $A_{rs}=({\bold e}_{i_r})_s$, to remove the $N$ singular factors in the denominator and to put the $z_i$, $i=(1,\cdots,N)$ to zero.
 Summing over all residues one then obtains the expression of the desired building block.